Solar-Powered GPS Trackers vs Battery-Powered

 Eyes on the Sky

-A more obvious limitation of solar-powered GPS trackers is the fact that they need the sun, therefore require view of the sun to operate.
-Solar-powered devices are then generally installed on top of assets where they always have a clear view of the sky.
-This installation location, unfortunately, makes solar-powered trackers extremely difficult, if not impossible, to hide on, under, or even inside of an asset – they just won’t work.
+A major limitation of solar GPS trackers is the fact that they need the sun and, therefore require a view of the sun to operate.
+Solar GPS trackers are then generally installed on top of assets where they always have a clear view of the sky.
+This installation location, unfortunately, makes solar GPS trackers extremely difficult, if not impossible, to hide on, under, or even inside of an asset.

 View of the sky in this case would also apply to the asset itself.
 A trailer for example may be moved under cover or even indoors, which means the solar-powered device may not work or recharge as effectively.